 The WHO declares this as highly toxic.
 It is a compound that is described as one of the most vile pesticides created by mankind.
 It is literally toxic to all living things, including humans.

-It is an irritant to the eyes, skin and causes vomiting, diarrhoea, headaches, irregular heartbeat, runny nose, blurry vision.
+It is an irritant to the eyes, skin and causes vomiting, diarrhea, headaches, irregular heartbeat, runny nose, blurry vision.
 It is an acetylcholinesterase inhibitor.

 These can unfortunately show up in your coffee in small amounts.
 However, it is not the only pesticide used.
 Endosulphan and Chlorpyrifos are two others.
 Unfortunately, they are also toxic, with the former prohibited in the USA for domestic household use due to its association with birth defects.
 The former is safer but is still toxic to animals and doesn’t break down so readily in the soil.